-New School/Site For Existing School Jurisdictions Allocation Formula
+New School/Site For Existing School Jurisdictions

-(projected FTE enrolment x \$500/FTE
+(projected FTE enrolment\ x \$500/FTE

-The FTE enrolment component will be adjusted based on September count of the first year of operation.
+\ The FTE enrolment component will be adjusted based on September count of the first year of operation.

-- 1. a) The new school/site has been acquired by transfer of an existing school facility from another school jurisdiction; or - b) Access to the new school/site has been gained by lease of an existing school facility from another school jurisdiction; or - c) Access to the new school/site has been gained by lease from an external third party. - 2.
-Operational funding is provided 6 months prior to the start of the first school year of operation.
+- 1. a) The new school/site has been acquired by transfer of an existing school facility from another school jurisdiction; or - b) Access to the new school/site has been gained by lease of an existing school facility from another school jurisdiction; or - c) Access to the new school/site has been gained by lease from an external third party; or - d) The new school is a Collegiate School. - 2.
+Approved new school/site assigned a new school code. - 3.
+Operational funding is provided six months prior to the start of the first school year of operation.